Parting Glances: Plot

 Robert and Michael, a gay male couple in their late 20s, live in New York City.
-Robert is leaving for two years on a work assignment in Africa while his partner, Michael, stays behind.
-Michael's ex-boyfriend, Nick, for whom Michael cooks, looks after and still loves, has AIDS.
+The first several scenes, set to silence, show them walking around New York City and, later, an apartment that they share.
+It is revealed that Robert is leaving for two years on a work assignment in Africa while his partner, Michael (a literary editor), stays behind.